 Subsequently, from the 1970's through current day, general mineral concentrations in groundwater have remained essentially unchanged, including the occurrence of better quality water in the SMVMA's eastern, central, and southern portions and poorer quality water to the west.
 Further, groundwater quality is generally slightly better and with less fluctuation in the deep aquifer zone compared to the shallow, as shown by a map with representative historical groundwater quality graphs from areas throughout the SMVMA (Figure 2.1-5).
-Groundwater quality data from 2016 indicate that total dissolved solids (TDS) concentrations in the shallow aquifer zone generally ranged between 500 and 1,400 mg/L in the Twitchell Recharge Area, 700 and 800 mg/L in the Municipal Wellfield Area, and 650 and 1,400 mg/L in the Coastal Area.
-TDS values in the deep zone were slightly lower in the Twitchell Recharge Area (around 1,200 mg/L) and Municipal Wellfield Area (between 650 and 800 mg/L), but somewhat higher in the Coastal Area (between 700 and 1,500 mg/L).
-In portions of the deep coastal zone, TDS values also show a long-term gradual increase.
-The TDS concentration in the deep aquifer zone of the Sisquoc Valley has been about 600 mg/L; however, in 2016, no TDS data were available for either the shallow or deep zone.
-Overall, TDS values in the SMVMA generally remain at or below the California Department of Public Health's secondary standard of 1,000 mg/L.
+Discussion of the groundwater quality in 2017 and over the historical period of record follows, by constituent (specifically total dissolved solids, or TDS, and nitrate reported as NO3-NO3) and by aquifer zone.
+Assessment of historical TDS and nitrate concentrations provides a broad understanding of groundwater quality conditions in the SMVMA, including aquifer system characteristics such as the sources of recharge and the nature of groundwater flow.

+TDS values in much of the SMVMA have generally remained stable at or below the California Department of Public Health's secondary standard (e.g., for taste and odor) of 1,000 mg/L. This standard is exceeded only in localized portions of the aquifer, primarily in the Coastal Area.